SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_5160_Service_Aggregation_Switch.md

 ## About

-This connector is used to establish communication between Skyline's DatMminer Software and the Ciena 5160 Service Aggregation Switch.
+This connector is used to establish communication between Skyline's DataMiner Software and the Ciena 5160 Service Aggregation Switch.

 The communication with this device is established via SNMPv2.